Defined Contribution Plans

 The federal government keeps a record of how much you have contributed to the Canada Pension Plan/Quebec Pension Plan (C/QPP) and estimates what your monthly payment benefit would be if you and/or your family were eligible to receive it now.
 You can get your CPP or QPP information online.

 Canadian citizens who have lived in Canada for at least 10 years after reaching age 18 are also eligible for payments from the Old Age Security (OAS) program.
 How much you receive from OAS depends on how long you have been a resident.
 The federal government provides Guaranteed Income Supplements (GIS) based on your income and marital status.
-This federal government web page lists OAS/GIS benefits available today.
+Federal government web pages list OAS/GIS benefits available today.
 Provincial governments may also provide income supplements.

 It’s best if you start saving for retirement as soon as possible—your early 20s is ideal.
 If you start saving early, the “magic of compounding” makes it possible for you to start small and grow.
 The money you put into a retirement account earns interest and other returns that increase the amount of money in your account.
 As the money in your account grows, you earn money on an even bigger pool of money.
 Here are two examples of how compounding and saving early could affect what you put aside for your retirement.